Syracuse University students renew protests following administration's response to racist incidents - KTVZ

 New bias incidents in 2020

-Last November, a series of racist incidents over a span of 10 days spurred police investigations and led to student protests on campus.
-Gov. Andrew Cuomo issued a statement after the first incident saying, “These types of hateful and bigoted actions seek to splinter and segregate our communities, and they have no place in New York — period.”
+A series of racist incidents late last semester spurred police investigations and led to student protests on campus.
+New York Gov. Andrew Cuomo issued a statement after the first incident saying, “These types of hateful and bigoted actions seek to splinter and segregate our communities, and they have no place in New York — period.”

 Following the incidents, the university announced a newly created Special Committee on University Climate, Diversity and Inclusion and the Independent Advisory Panel, both of which are “actively engaging with the campus community.”